bvobart/mllint/docs/gh-pages/content/docs/usage.md

 In CI scripts, such raw markdown output (whether as a file or printed to the standard output) can be used to e.g. make comments on pull/merge requests or create Wiki pages on your repository.

-See [docs/example-report.md](docs/example-report.md) for an example of a report that `mllint` generates, or explore those generated for the [example projects](https://github.com/bvobart/mllint-example-projects).
+See this [`example-report.md`](https://github.com/bvobart/mllint/blob/main/docs/example-report.md) for an example of a report that `mllint` generates, or explore those generated for the [example projects](https://github.com/bvobart/mllint-example-projects).

 Of course, feel free to explore `mllint help` for more information about its commands and to discover additional flags that can be used.